 The thing with label printing is that the fewer you print the higher the cost, by a lot, which will have a big impact on your unit product cost.
 We recommend quoting 2-3 printers and quoting across 3 quantities (the number of labels you think you’d want to print, twice that, and a number in the middle).
 Get in touch with printers early because some have stock sizing (meaning no extra die charge) and they can explain how at your quantities the number of colors affect pricing.
 We like Collotype.

 Need help with your share of the tasks?
-Ellen Roggemann at theradicalradish.com is an expert on organic certification, label compliance, product launches, local packaging vendors, and creating internal tracking systems.
+Ellen Rawley at ellenrawley.com is an expert on bringing a profitable & purposeful product to market.
+We turn to her for help with organic certification, label compliance, product launches, sourcing, label design, and positioning.
 Alison Ball at alliball.com is our go-to for understanding what is needed to approach store buyers.

 Want to learn more about the different tiers of organic resources?
 Resources from our certifier CCOF can be found online.
 Including this helpful labeling guide .

 We recommend sourcing jars, bottles, and lids through: All American Containers, Berlin Packaging, General Bottle Supply, or Richards Packaging .
 They sell by the case instead of having high minimums meaning they work for both span and large runs.
 If you go with another vendor, make sure to ask about minimums since we can’t store jars for you.
 Also, make sure the lid you source matches the jar not only in size but whether it is lug or continuous thread (your vendor will know what we’re talking about).